 Kevin Urbatsch, Esq.

-Kevin Urbatsch is a principal of the special needs and settlement planning law firm, The Urbatsch Law Firm P.C. located in Walnut Creek, California.
+Kevin Urbatsch is the owner of the special needs and settlement planning law firm, The Urbatsch Law Firm P.C. located in Berkeley, California.
+He has practiced law for over 30-years.
 Kevin also serves as National Director of the Academy of Special Needs Planners (ASNP), a national organization of special needs and settlement planning professionals.
-Kevin also serves as Editor-in-Chief of the NAELA Journal.
-Kevin is a Certified Specialist in Estate Planning, Trust, and Probate Law by the California State Bar Board of Legal Specialization.
-Kevin is also a fellow of the American College of Trust and Estate Counsel (ACTEC).
+He is a State Bar of California, Certified Specialist in Estate Planning, Trust and Probate law.
+He is also a fellow of the American College of Trust and Estate Counsel (ACTEC).
+Kevin served over five years as Editor-in-Chief of the National Academy of Elder Law (NAELA) Journal.

 In 2013, Parenting Magazine named Kevin as one of the nation’s Top Child Advocates for his work in fighting for the rights of children with special needs.
 In May 2011, Kevin was presented the NAELA’s Presidential Recognition Award for his work in special needs planning.
-In each year from 2010 to 2015, Kevin was named a Northern California Superlawyer.
+In each year from 2010 to 2023, Kevin was named a Northern California Superlawyer; in 2019-2023, he was named a Michigan Superlawyer.
 In 2009, Kevin was named KRON-TV’s Best of the Bay estate-planning attorney for Northern California.

 Kevin is a frequent lecturer to professionals and consumers on special needs and estate planning.
-He also is the author (or co-author) of the following books and treatises:
+He also is the author (or co-author) of the following books and treatises, and you can review his author’s page on Amazon.com at Kevin’s Amazon Author Page.

 Kevin has been a member of the California Bar since 1993.
-He received his law degree from St. Louis University in 1993 and his undergraduate degree from Truman State University in 1988.
-He began his California law practice as a litigator where he specialized in a variety of matters, including but not limited to elder financial abuse, Americans with Disabilities Act public access cases, and trust and estate litigation.
+He received his law egree from St. Louis University in 1993 and his undergraduate degree from Truman State University in 1988.
+He began his California law practice as a litigator, where he specialized in various matters, including but not limited to elder financial abuse, Americans with Disabilities Act public access cases, and trust and estate litigation.
+Kevin is married to special needs attorney extraordinaire, Michele Fuller, who practices in Michigan.
+The two enjoy traveling, trying to keep up with their four children, and two French Bulldogs, Buster and Posie.

 Estate Planning for Loved Ones with Special Needs